GabrielJean/Portfolio/README.md

 This is my personnal portfolio built with Hugo.
 This is a static site, there is not much to say about it.

-I used the folling theme : https://github.com/hossainemruz/toha
+I used the following theme : https://github.com/hossainemruz/toha

 ## TODO: